10 Essential WordPress Plugins Every Site Should Have

 Without further ado, here are my 10 Essential Plugins Every Website Should Have.

-1: Best Search Engine Optimization Plugin
+1: Best WordPress SEO Plugin

-2: Best Contact Form Plugin
+2: Best WordPress Contact Form Plugin

-3: Best Anti Spam Plugin
+3: Best WordPress Anti-Spam Plugin

 Spam is a natural part of the internet, but you should always take care to protect your site from spam.
 Akismet is free for personal use and keeps comment spam at bay.
 No one wants to spend time cleaning the spam comment from their site and not to mention how bad the wrong kind of spam comment can look to your visitors.
 Akismet puts comments that may be spam in a section for approval.

-4: Best Multi-function Plugin
+4: Best WordPress Multi-function Plugin

-5: Best Backup Plugin
+5: Best WordPress Backup Plugin

 Backing up your site can be a pain.
 Restoring it from a backup can be even more of a hassle.
 Take precautions and never be in the worst of the three, trying to save your site because you haven’t been backing it up.
 Some hosts do backups, Siteground and WP Engine are a few.
 But if you are on a host that does not perform backups, as many don’t, Vaultpress does a great job.
 It is a premium plugin, running $55/yr at its lowest plan, but this plan offers daily backups as well as a one-click restore of any snapshot from the past 30 days.
-During set up, you add an FTP or SSH login and boom.
+During setup, you add an FTP or SSH login and boom.
 With Vaultpress there is no need to make a restore any more complicated than it should be.

 6: Best WordPress Caching Plugin